Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 US$5. bookID # 10544

 WATSON, W. and W. Bean; Orchids; Their Culture and Management; Full Descriptions of all Species and Varieties that are in General Cultivation, A List of Hybrids Dan their Recorded Parentage, Detailed Cultural Directions.
-London, L. Upcott Gill, [1890], First edition, second issue without date on title page, thick 8vo [22 x 15 cm]; xii, 554, [xviii, ads for orchids, plants, etc] pp, 12 color lithographed [chromolithograph] plates including frontis from paintings, numerous plates, including folding & 113 illus from drawings, bibliog, index, later red cloth, gilt lettering on spine cloth label, several journal clippings on orchids tipped in on preliminary pages, very good sound and solid copy.
+London, L. Upcott Gill, [1890], First edition, second issue without date on title page, thick 8vo [22 x 15 cm]; xii, 554, [xviii, ads for orchids, plants, etc] pp, 12 color lithographed [chromolithograph] plates including frontis from paintings, numerous plates, including folding & 113 illustrations from drawings, bibliog, index, later red cloth, gilt lettering on spine cloth label, several journal clippings on orchids tipped in on preliminary pages, very good sound and solid copy.

 First published in 1890, and the most comprehensive orchid book of its time, there was a second edition in 1895, both written by Watson and Bean.
 Glikbarg 26.
 Watson in his introduction emphasizes his goal of simplifying the botanical descriptions while maintaining ample cultural notes.
 It contributed to the growing hobby of amateur orchid growing.
 This copy has 12 colored plates, although only 8 are normally found in this issue.